Best Massage Guns of 2025

 Travel Compatibility

-Any of the tools in this guide will travel relatively well — they’re all TSA-approved to be carried on and pack down fairly small.
+The tools in this guide will travel relatively well — they’re all TSA-approved for carry-on and pack down fairly small.
 The Brazyn Performance Talon Massager is one possible exception.
-It has many components, and its carrying case is still on the larger side — however, even this device is quite portable if you leave the extension arm behind.
-The Hyperice Hypervolt 2 Pro can be disassembled into two pieces, so it’s straightforward to stow, while the Therabody Theragun Elite doesn’t pack down relatively as small, but it does come with its own storage case.
+It has many components, and its carrying case is still on the larger side.

 Why You Should Trust Us

-The iRunFar team comprises road, trail, and ultrarunners with 150-plus years of running experience who take their running recovery seriously.
-We began this buyer’s guide with extensive research into the running recovery market to discover the best massage guns currently available in a variety of categories.
-We narrowed the list down to 19 choices to test.
+The iRunFar team comprises road, trail, and ultrarunners with 150-plus years of running experience who take their recovery seriously.
+We began this buyer’s guide by extensively researching the running recovery market to discover the best massage guns currently available in various categories.
+We then narrowed the list down to 19 choices to test.

-We continue to keep an eye on the recovery tools market to test new massage guns as they become available to see if they measure up to our current list of favorites.
+We continue to monitor the recovery tools market and test new massage guns as they become available to compare them to our current favorites.
+We update this guide with new products when we find ones that offer the right combination of performance, weight, and price.

 How does a massage gun help with running recovery?